livekit-examples/multimodal-agent-node/README.md

   <a href="https://blog.livekit.io/">Blog</a>
 </p>

-A basic example of a voice agent using LiveKit and the Node.js [Agents Framework](https://github.com/livekit/agents-js).
+A basic example of a multimodal voice agent using LiveKit and the Node.js [Agents Framework](https://github.com/livekit/agents-js).

 ## Dev Setup